What is emotional regulation?

 - Monitoring your emotions: paying attention to negative thoughts that occur before or after strong emotions, noticing when you need a break – and taking it

 - Taking care of self when physically ill

 - Consumption of alcohol or other substances (in excess)

 Therapy for emotional regulation – How to teach emotional regulation

 Self-regulation is a key element of emotional intelligence.
 Emotional intelligence involves knowing your emotions, motivating yourself, managing relationships, and recognising, and understanding the emotions of those around you.
 Here are five steps you can follow to regulate your emotions.

 The first step in emotional regulation is recognising and acknowledging your feelings.
 Learning to put feelings into words is crucial, as opposed to acting out these feelings.
 Identify the specific emotions you and others feel.
 Identifying how we feel and the thoughts that lead us to these emotions form the basis of cognitive behavioural therapy.

 Our thoughts and emotions aren’t reactions to only current situations.
 Therefore for some people, it’s important to delve deeper and explore their thinking in relation to past as well as current events and events they may not think are affecting them (or that they are avoiding).
 The primary focus of psychoanalytic therapy is to reveal the unconscious content of your psyche in an effort to alleviate emotional dysregulation.

 Learn new skills

-Your therapist will teach you certain skills to help manage and communicate stress, such as such as self soothing, stress management and assertivness.
+Your therapist will teach you certain skills to help manage and communicate stress, such as self-soothing, stress management, and assertiveness.